Universitetsparken 5, 2100 København Ø

-As a historian and philosopher of science employed at a Faculty of Science I am engaged in making history, philosophy and sociology of science relevant to scientists and science managers as well as for science policy and science education.
+As a historian and philosopher of science I am engaged in making history, philosophy and sociology of science relevant to researchers and educators as well as to academic leaders and policy makers.

 I was elected member of the European Academy of Sciences in 2018 and corresponding member of l'Academie Internationale de Philosophie des Sciences in 2019.

 I am an active member of the American Association for the Advancement of Science (AAAS), Philosophy of Science Association (PSA).
 European Philosophy of Science Association (EPSA) and Society for Philosophy of Science in Practice (SPSP).
 In serving these societies, I work for an increased interaction between history, philosophy and sociology of science and practicing scientists, science educators and science policy, as well as for increased collaboration internationally.

 I have been PI of the research project "Philosophy of Contemporary Science in Practice" which was funded by the Danish Research Council for the Humanities as part of the program for Female Reseach Leaders; co-team leader (together with Team leader Marcel Weber) of Team B: The life sciences in the ESF research network "The Philosophy of Science in a European Persepctive" ; and PI (together with co-PIs Samuel Schindler and Peter Sandøe) of the Danish Research Network for Philosophy of Science (funded by the Danish Research Council for the Humanities from 2011 to 2015).

 I have also served as EiC of the journal Centaurus - the official journal of the European History of Science Society.